dagl200/unleash/website/docs/reference/integrations/teams.md

 - feature-environment-enabled
 - feature-environment-disabled

-> *) Deprecated, and will not be used after transition to environments in Unleash v4.3

-#### Parameters {#parameters}
+#### Parameters

 Unleash Microsoft Teams integration takes the following parameters.

 - **Microsoft Teams Webhook URL** - This is the only required property.

-#### Tags {#tags}
+#### Tags

-Microsoft teams's incoming webhooks are channel specific.
+Microsoft teams's incoming webhooks are channel-specific.
 You will be able to create multiple integrations to support messaging on multiple channels.